-Each year one candidate is selected for the prestigious Rhodes scholarship from each state, with another three 'Australia-at-Large' Rhodes scholars who may be selected from anywhere in the country.
+Each year, there are nine prestigious Rhodes Scholarships available for Australia.
+One candidate is selected for the scholarship from each state, with another three 'Australia-at-Large' Rhodes scholars who may be selected from anywhere in the country.

 The scholarship will provide funding for: